Instance complexity of Boolean functions: Preliminaries

 where $\bin(x)$ denotes the integer in $[2^m]$ represented by the binary expansion $x$. \end{definition} In the above definition, we refer to $\cbra{x_i : i \in [m]}$ as the \emph{addressing variables}, and $\cbra{y_j : j \in [2^m]}$ as the \emph{target variables}.

 A deterministic decision tree is a rooted binary tree.
 Internal nodes are labeled by variables $x_i$, and leaves are labeled by values in $\zone$.
 Given an input $x \in \zone^n$, the tree's evaluation on the input proceeds in the natural way: traverse the relevant edge depending on the value of the variable of the node until reaching a leaf, at which point the value at the leaf is output.
-A decision tree $\T$ is said to compute a Boolean function $f : \zone^n \to \zone$ if $\T(x) = f(x)$ for all $x \in \zone^n$.
+A decision tree $\T$ is said to compute a Boolean function $f : \zone^n \to \zone$ if the value output by $\T$ on input $x$ equals $f(x)$ for all $x \in \zone^n$.
 Denote the number of queries made by $\T$ on input $x$ by $\T(x)$.
 The decision tree complexity of $\T$ is the worst-case number of queries made, i.e., its depth.

 The decision tree complexity (also called \emph{deterministic query complexity}) of $f$, denoted $\DT(f)$, is defined as follows.

 \emph{Certificate complexity} captures non-deterministic query complexity.
 A certificate for an input $x \in \zone^n$ to a function $f : \zone^n \to \zone$ is a set $S \subseteq [n]$ such that $f(y) = f(x)$ for all $y \in \zone^n$ with $y_S = x_S$.
 The certificate complexity of $f$ at input $x$, denoted $\C(f, x)$, is the minimum size of such a set $S$.
 The certificate complexity of $f$, denoted $\C(f)$, is defined as follows.